-When it was announced that a new Ottolenghi book was in the works, food enthusiasts everywhere were brimming with questions.
-What would the star dishes be?
-Which obscure ingredients would we soon be tracking down and filling our store cupboards with?
+When it was announced early this year that a new Ottolenghi book was in the works, food enthusiasts everywhere were brimming with questions.
+What would the star recipes be?
+Which obscure ingredients would we soon be tracking down and stocking up on?
 And, most pressingly, what was the lowdown on Yotam Ottolenghi’s co-author, Ixta Belfrage?
-Of course, lots of you will already know Ixta as a member of the Ottolenghi test kitchen team, and there’s a good chance you follow her on social media where she posts some seriously mouth watering food pics.
+Lots of you will already know Ixta as a member of the Ottolenghi test kitchen team, and there’s a good chance you follow her on social media where she posts some seriously mouth watering food pics.
 But with the release of Ottolenghi FLAVOUR earlier this week, we thought you might like to get to know Ixta a little better because, well - she’s kind of a big deal.
 Not only does her distinctive culinary style permeate Ottolenghi FLAVOUR, she’s also one of the most exciting voices on the UK food scene right now.
 Her creative, flavour-focused cooking draws on a unique blend of cultural influences, resulting in truly unusual and frequently thrilling food.
 We got in touch with Ixta to talk about fusion cooking, working with the Ottolenghi test kitchen team, and the transformative magic of charring.

 You’ve had an unconventional - and dazzling - career trajectory.
 Can you tell us a little about how you came to be a chef?